 Media access options

-General media: This credential will allow the media member access to pre- and post-race press conferences, and the working media center on race day.
+Media Center: This credential will allow the media member access to in-person pre- and post-race press conferences, and the working media center on race day.

-Photographer/videographer: This credential will allow the media member access to access to pre- and post-race press conferences and the start and finish line photo corrals.
+Photographer/videographer: This credential will allow the media member access to in-person pre- and post-race press conferences and the start and finish line photo corrals.

 The finish line corrals will close as soon as the last elite runner crosses the finish line.